axze-az/cftal/README.md

 - the documentation in the doc directory requires pdflatex
 - cmake ist the used build system
 - only linux as host and target system was tested and
-- gcc or clang are the only compilers are used to date
+- gcc or clang are the only compilers used to date

 ### Configuration